Tour requests for over 15 people will require special arrangements. All tour requests must be submitted 2 weeks prior to

-ATM machines are located in the ticketing lobby and post-security across from The Heritage Book Store.
+ATM machines are located in the ticketing lobby and outside of the Business Travel Center.

 Courtesy phones offering complimentary local service have been placed throughout the terminal.

 Beverage and snack machines are located next to the Visitor Information and Military Welcome Center and throughout the terminal concourses.

 FedEx has a drop off box and a full-service office located at 3605 Concorde Drive, Vandalia, Ohio 45377.
 Please visit their website for more information.

-Postage Stamps are available through the Fifth Third Bank ATM located pre-security.
-A mail drop is located in the Terminal Building, at post-security across from Boston Stoker.
+A mail drop is located in the Terminal Building, at post-security across from Dunkin’ Express.